MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDAppServiceConnection.md

 #### Parameters
 * `connectionRequest`

-The connection request indicating which remote app service to target.
+The connection request indicating which remote system or remote app to target.

 ### sendMessageAsync
 `- (void)sendMessageAsync:(nonnull NSDictionary*)message completion:(nonnull void (^)(MCDAppServiceResponse* _Nonnull, NSError* _Nullable))completion;`

 Sends a message to the remote app service and begins listening for a response.
-This method should only be called after the connection was opened successfully.
+This method performs a single message/response and does not establish a persistent connection.
+It should only be called after the connection was opened successfully.

 #### Parameters
 * `message`